Content outline

 6 Min read

-How to set up AWS CLI with AWS Identity Center credentials
+How to configure AWS CLI with AWS Identity Center authentication

 In this tutorial, we will install AWS CLI on a Linux virtual machine created with Multipass on our laptop.